Markéta Vondroušová: 2014–2017: Pro debut, WTA 250 title, top 100

-2018–19: Teenage French Open finalist, world No. 14
+2018–2019: French Open final, top 15

 Vondroušová had a slow start into the 2018 season, not winning multiple main-draw matches at any of her first five tournaments of the year, including the Australian Open.
 Nonetheless, she continued to rise in the rankings to as high as No. 50, after reaching the fourth round at the Indian Wells Open, where she defeated No. 11 Johanna Konta in the second round.
 Once Vondroušová did not defend the ranking points from her first title during the clay court season, her ranking began to drop.
 She won just two matches on clay and lost her opening round match at the French Open, causing her to fall outside the top 100.
 She also lost in the opening round at Wimbledon.
 Two weeks later, Vondroušová reached her first semifinal of the year at the Ladies Championship Gstaad.
 Nonetheless, she remained outside the top 100 by late August.
 As the last direct acceptance into the main draw of the US Open, Vondroušová produced her best result of the season.
-She upset No. 13 Kiki Bertens in the third round in a third-set tiebreak before losing in her next match.
+She upset No. 13 Kiki Bertens in the third round in a third-set tiebreak, before losing in her next match.
 This result brought her back to No. 71 in the world.
 For the second consecutive year, she finished at No. 67, after ending her season in September.